next-theme/theme-next-docs/source/docs/third-party-services/comments.md

     ```

 {% note warning %}
-Hexo has encode URLs by default since version 4.0: [PR 3708](https://github.com/hexojs/hexo/pull/3708).
+Hexo has encode URLs by default since version 4.0: [Pull Request #3708](https://github.com/hexojs/hexo/pull/3708).
 Gitalk relies on the md5 value of the page path for tagging, and this may cause issues.
 It's recommended to upgrade Hexo to 4.0 (or later), NexT to 7.7.0 (or later) to use Gitalk.
 {% endnote %}